Frequently Asked Questions

 If I miss or skip a course, can I still follow the program and receive the program certificate later?

 Currently the program has scheduled dates for the year 2020.
 Dates for the re-runs in 2021 will be announced in the Fall of 2020.
 If you miss or skip one of the courses and you wish to continue the program the following year you will be able to take the course(s) you missed or skipped the following year.
-Individual courses are valid and can be considered for the full program within a two year period after their completion.

 If I miss the first course of the series, can I still follow the program and receive the program certificate in 2020?